raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

     ?
 Lo que le distingue de los demás es su dedicación : `What sets him apart from the others is ...` ?
 El diseño único distingue al producto : `The unique design sets the product apart`

+diferenciar uno de otro = to tell one from another
+    ?
+No puedo diferenciar uno de otro : `I can't tell one from another`

 ## Otros Comparativos